 Self-administered questionnaires were distributed to all respondents.
-Two sets of self-administered questionnaires were given to the respondents.
+Two sets ofself-administered questionnaires were given to the respondents.
 Set A contains 15 multiple questions to test on knowledge GCS.
-The total score for Set A is 1 point for the correct answer and 0 points for the wrong answer.
+The total score for Set A is 1 point for the correct answer and 0 points for the wrong A Comparison of the Online Distance Learning and Traditional Learning Methods answer.
 This is based on a rule of thumb, Fink (1995) recommended using a neutral response only if it is a valid response.
 Set B contains one question that tests the respondents' skills.
 The score for Set B is categorized by scoring Level and Scoring Level 11 such as 12-15 (80-100%) for good, 9-11 (50-79%) for satisfactory and 0-8 (50%) for poor skill (Nahida&Taneepanichskul, 2008).
 Set B is used to evaluate the skills of the nursing students and attached inside the questionnaire was the Glasgow Coma Scale chart with a scenario.
 The scenarios with the accompanying chart are validated by the examination board of UniversitiTeknologi Mara (UiTM) PuncakAlam.
 The respondents need to pilot the GCS chart based on the scenario given.
 The respondents were given time to answer the skills questions.